StigNygaard/lastfm-widgets/README.md

 supported by a custom backend "proxy-api".
 The latter is encouraged when possible, because it makes it possible to implement throttling of requests to Last.fm's API.

-This repository not only holds the widget itself, but also the demo-site (https://lastfm-widgets.stignygaard.deno.net/) and [_two_ different backend proxy-api implementations](services/README.md "How to set up a proxy-API for the Tracks widget").
+This repository not only holds the widget code, but also code for demo-site (https://lastfm-widgets.stignygaard.deno.net/) and [_two_ different backend proxy-api implementations](services/README.md "How to set up a proxy-API for the Tracks widget").
 The default/primary proxy-API is implemented in [Deno]([Deno](https://deno.com/)) and uses either Deno KV or just memory for caching.
 But there's also an alternative Cloudflare Workers (Node.js) proxy-api implementation made by [burnblazter](https://github.com/burnblazter).
-Also, this repository is set up as a [Deno Deploy](https://deno.com/deploy) project.
-Any updates to the main-branch (widget, demo-page and the Deno proxy-api) are immediately deployed to the Deno Deploy demo-site.
+Also, [this repository](https://github.com/StigNygaard/lastfm-widgets "StigNygaard/lastfm-widgets") is connected to a [Deno Deploy](https://deno.com/deploy) project.
+Any updates to the main-branch (widget, demo-page and the Deno proxy-api) are immediately deployed to the associated website on Deno Deploy.

 I don't have the setup to test it anymore, but I believe the widget is compatible back to Firefox 115 and Chromium 109 based web-browsers (so it also works for Windows 7/8 users stuck on these versions).
 It should